MassiGy/Camp-Shop/README.md

 - Ejs for the server side rendering template engine.
 (SSR)
 - HTML/CSS/Bootstrap for the views look.
 - Mapbox api for the maps.
-- Cloudinary for the image storage.
+- Cloudinary for image storage.
 - Git for source code control.

 <br>